FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/graphical.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Drag the "Straight line instruction" code block to enter the graphical editing interface workspace.

-This instruction function is similar to the "point to point" instruction, but the path to the point reached by this instruction is a straight line
+This instruction function is similar to the "point to point" instruction, but the path to the point reached by this instruction is a straight line.

 "Straight line" instruction node, parameters: